kisslinux/kisslinux.github.io/index.md

 ## Rationale

 KISS will go back to the notion of "Linux is about choice".
-The major Linux distributions have all gone the way of Red Hat which has the following to say.
+The major Linux distributions have all gone the way of the below post which has the following to say.

 ```
 > Linux is about choice.